 Critical applications of the ADCS include atmospheric and ocean monitoring/research, tropical cyclone forecasting, fishery management, oil spill tracking, fishing vessel tracking, search and rescue modeling (at sea), anti-piracy alerting, import/export and hazardous materials tracking, endangered species studies, migration mapping, and wildlife tracking and management.

 The meteorological-satellite (space-to-Earth) service operates on a secondary basis to the fixed and mobile services and thus it must not interfere with these services.
+The Resolution 766 proposal has the potential to adversely impact approximately 127,000 licensed PLMR operations if not implemented in a way that ensures protection of terrestrial operations from harmful interference.
+Critical applications of licensees using this spectrum include Public Safety dispatch of first responders; correctional institution communications; state and local government operation and homeland security response; critical infrastructure communications (water, sewer, power and fuel pipeline control); and hospital operations.
+In addition, the 460-470 MHz band is used by alarm service providers to monitor at least 400,000 homes, businesses and government facilities in the United States (at least 600,000 worldwide) to detect fires and other emergencies and alert first responders.
 To protect the fixed and land mobile services within the United States, a power flux density (pfd) limit of -152 dBW/m2/4kHz has been imposed on the meteorological-satellite (space-to-Earth) service.

-To provide added protection to existing services in the band, globally, the next generation of ADCS transmitters will implement direct sequence spread spectrum in the satellite downlink to reduce the pfd in the 460-470 MHz band to less than -152 dBW/m2/4kHz.
+To provide added protection to existing services in the band, globally, the next generation of ADCS transmitters must implement direct sequence spread spectrum or equivalent technology in the satellite downlink to reduce the pfd in the 460-470 MHz band to less than -152 dBW/m2/4kHz, or such other level determined necessary to protect terrestrial operations.

 Potential upgrade of EESS allocation to primary will bring confidence to the space agencies involved in Satellite Data Collection Programs and will ease coordination with Administrations.
 These space programs do represent a long-term effort and require decades of investment between the time the program is officially approved and the time the various satellites are in operation, keeping in mind that usually many satellites are deployed in order to provide a continuous service.
 For the specific case of this band, the number of satellites expected to be in operation is limited for cost reasons, and it is unlikely that two satellites will transmit at the same time over the same geographical area.